MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsComplianceRecordingApplication.md

 PS C:\> Set-CsTeamsComplianceRecordingApplication -Identity 'Tag:ContosoPartnerComplianceRecordingPolicy/d93fefc7-93cc-4d44-9a5d-344b0fff2899' -ConcurrentInvitationCount 2
 ```

-The command shown in Example 3 modifies an existing association between an application instance of a policy-based recording application with ObjectId d93fefc7-93cc-4d44-9a5d-344b0fff2899 and a Teams compliance recording policy with the Identity ContosoPartnerComplianceRecordingPolicy.
+The command shown in Example 3 modifies an existing association between an application instance of a policy-based recording application with ObjectId d93fefc7-93cc-4d44-9a5d-344b0fff2899 and a Teams recording policy with the Identity ContosoPartnerComplianceRecordingPolicy.

 In this example, the application is made resilient by specifying that two invites must be sent to the same application for the same call or meeting.
 Please refer to the documentation of the ConcurrentInvitationCount parameter for more information.